NCERT Solutions for Class 6 Geography The Earth Our Habitat – Free PDF Download

 A landform is a natural feature of the solid surface of the Earth.
 Examples include Mountains, Plateaus and Plains.
 Mountains are classified into different types based on their mode of transformation: Fold Mountains, Block Mountains and Volcanic Mountains.
 A plateau is an elevated area with more or less level land on its top.
 A plain is a low-lying, relatively flat land surface with a very gentle slope and minimum local relief.

 Chapter 7: Our Country – India.

 India is a country of vast geographical expanse.
 In the north, it is bounded by the lofty Himalayas, the Arabian Sea in the west, the Bay of Bengal in the east and the Indian ocean in the south.
 India is the second-most populous country in the world.
 In terms of area, it is the seventh-largest country in the world.

 Chapter 8: India: Climate, Vegetation and Wildlife

 In India, the climate and vegetation vary a lot when you go from the Himalayas to the Thar desert to the forests of West Bengal.
-The climate of India is recognised in four types, winter, summer, rainy and monsoon.
+The climate of India is divided into four types.
 Different types of natural vegetation are dependent on different climatic conditions.
 Indian forests are home to a variety of species of animals and a large variety of reptiles, amphibians, mammals, birds, insects and worms, which dwell in the forest.